5 min read

 The 30-Year Model is Breaking

 Advertising has worked the same way since banner ads in 1994: capture attention, influence decisions, measure clicks.
-Impressions.
-CTR.
-Conversions.
-The whole game is built on one assumption — a human is browsing, scrolling, considering.
+That assumption is dying.

 Google's AI Overviews now reach 1.5 billion users.
 ChatGPT crossed 800 million weekly users.
-And here's the brutal stat: AI answer boxes cut click-through rates by 70%.
+And AI answer boxes cut click-through rates by 70%.
 Not a typo.
 Seventy percent.

 The Amazon-Perplexity War is the Canary